Ricardo Merlos

-José Ricardo Merlos Orellana (born September 25, 1983 in San Salvador) is a male athlete from El Salvador, who competes in archery.
+José Ricardo Merlos Orellana (born September 25, 1983) is a Salvadoran archer.
 Merlos competed at the 2004 Summer Olympics in men's individual archery.
 He was defeated in the first round of elimination, placing 35th overall.

-He is the younger brother of Cristóbal Merlos, who competed in archery for El Salvador at the 2000 Summer Olympics in Sydney, Australia.
+His older brother Cristóbal Merlos competed in archery for El Salvador at the 2000 Summer Olympics in Sydney, Australia.
+He also won a bronze medal at the 2003 Pan American Games as a part of the recurve team.